Deck Sheet Weight: Dead Load, Span, Handling & Cost Impact | VGI

 Handling and installation get affected more than people admit

 There is a reason site workers care deeply about deck sheet weight.
 A light sheet is easy to carry across beams without losing balance.
 A heavy sheet pulls downward awkwardly and sometimes needs more workers just to position it correctly.
-Many crews joke that deck sheets feel heavier on windy days, even though it’s just the angle that changes.
-But the jokes underline a simple truth: the heavier the sheet, the slower the installation.
+The heavier the sheet, the slower the installation.

 Strength and weight aren’t always directly proportional